This first video is a soaring aerial tour of the school, our neighborhood and Sancerre — enjoy!

 Coeur de France founder Gérard Chartrand’s weekly wine tour.
 More than a simple tasting, this weekly ‘behind the scenes’ cultural exursion is one of the most popular we offer.
 Students learn how Sancerre wine is made, how to taste it and much more.

-Coeur de France founder and Director of Instruction Marianne Chartrand has fun with some French tongue twisters during her Pronounciation Workshop.
-The popular workshop is provided free and is open to all students twice weekly.
+Coeur de France founder and Director of Instruction Marianne Chartrand and students have some French tongue twisters.
 Part of the scene appeared in our main video but we thought you might enjoy seeing all of it!
 (Note: this is a VERY rough unedited clip.)

 While producers were interviewing teacher Caroline for a recent video about Coeur de France, her student Andrea arrived unexpectedly and spontaneously offered her own views of the school and experience.
 This scene was cut from the main video but we thought you might like to see this rough out take.